 We arrive and have the door opened for us, shown straight to our table which is tucked away in the back half of the restaurant.
 This place has a real cozy, intimate feel to it.
 Curtains separate one half of the restaurant to the other; tables lit by flickering candles.
 It's hard to get a really good photo here but boy do I love the simplistic and warm ambience.
 Aesthetically, I feel like they've hit the nail on the head.

-The staff here are really lovely; friendly in an unobtrusive manner.
-I like that they dive straight into things and before we know it we're kicking the night off with a drink each and a warm bread bun.
-They offer the choice of sourdough, olive & basil pesto or tomato.
 I choose the sourdough and Jeremy opts for the olive & basil pesto, which we enjoy with the home churned guernsey butter on side which is light and delicious.
 I enjoy sprinkling a little salt on top to bring out the flavour even more.
 But then again I am quite the fan of a salty butter!

 I am a massive tofu eater - to the point where it is probably one of the things I consume the most.
 And I have to say, this was one of the best I've ever had - it's warm inside and soft; basically melting in my mouth.
 The marron is chilled and incredibly fresh - the flavours left to shine with the simple use of the radish accompanying it.
 It's a great way to get my tastebuds energised and revved up for the night ahead!